daleeidd/natural-selection/readme.md

 # Natural Selection
 A [fish shell] plugin that makes selection as natural as a text editor.

-For the most part, it is a wrapper for existing input functions with its primary purpose to keep track of and manipulate the selected region.
+For the most part, it is a wrapper for existing input functions with its primary purpose to track/manipulate the selected region.

-It also provides functions for integrations with other plugins.
+It also provides functions for integrating with other plugins.

 ## Features